ligneshwar/Search-Algorithms/README.md

     print("Element found at index: ",result)

 ```
-# iii) Find the element in a list using Binary Search (recursive Method).
+# iii.Find the element in a list using Binary Search (recursive Method).
 ```
 def BinarySearch(arr, k, low, high):
     if low<=high: